The Hops Project

-This project is an exploration on the use of agricultural byproducts from hop farming as a new material source.
-After harvesting the hop flower for beer production, the rest of the plant is burnt or composted.
-The long stems of the plant have been observed to be a rich source of fiber, with high cellulose content.
+This project is an exploration of the use of agricultural byproducts from hops farming as a new material source.
+After harvesting the hops flower for beer production, the rest of the plant is burnt or composted.
+The long stems of the plant have been observed to be a rich source of fibre, with high cellulose content.

-Other experiments are being conducted in collaboration with Wageningen University, where a novel degumming method for hop fibers is being tested.
+Other experiments are being conducted in collaboration with Wageningen University, where a novel degumming method for hop fibres is being tested.

 By using agricultural waste as a material source, no new raw material needs to be planted.
 There is no deforestation or overloading of the Earth.
-Using the byproducts from farming as a source of new material is the most sustainable way to go.
-This project has to goal to show that it is possible to use agricultural waste as a sustainable and accessible material source and make it mainstream.
+Using the byproducts from farming as a source of new material is a sustainable method.
+This project has the goal to show that it is possible to use agricultural waste as a sustainable and accessible material source and make it mainstream.

 ArtEZ University of the Arts, WUR University & Research, BankLoterij Fonds, Provincie Gelderland.